 I’ve sold software, online training, professional development workshops, conferences, consulting services, industrial equipment, medical equipment, education technology, sports lighting and special effects.

-Used to be a well written email with compelling product information, a reason for why you should buy and a strong call to action sent out to the right list was enough to cut through the clutter and generate a stack of qualified leads.
+Used to be a well-written email with compelling product information, a reason for why you should buy, and a solid call to action sent out to the correct list was enough to cut through the clutter and generate a stack of qualified leads.

 Not so much anymore.

-“…email is becoming more and more saturated, and we are seeing reply rates at all time lows.
-The amount of personalization needed now to cut through the noise is becoming an issue for SDR and sales executives who were brought up with the mantra of ‘more' as a metric versus ‘more and better' are having to learn that nuance,” says Jake Dunlap, CEO of Skaled Consulting in Sales Engagement, the new book by Outreach.io CEO Manny Medina.
+“…email is becoming increasingly saturated, and we are seeing reply rates at all-time lows.
+The amount of personalization needed now to cut through the noise is becoming an issue for SDR, and sales executives who were brought up with the mantra of ‘more’ as a metric versus ‘more and better’ are having to learn that nuance,” says Jake Dunlap, CEO of Skaled Consulting in Sales Engagement, the new book by Outreach.io CEO Manny Medina.

 If you’re a PR person reading this (I used be in PR and have a lot friends in that industry), you’re probably nodding your head because you personalize pitches to journalists for a living.